 - Bipolar disorder

 - Other mental illness

 Does Social Media Increase Attention Seeking Issues?

 Social media is not necessarily a cause of attention seeking, but it does provide additional outlets for people prone to seeking out negative attention.
 Because social media puts you in front of a larger audience than you would encounter face-to-face on a given day, it increases the likelihood that someone will pay attention to your drama.
-That's not a good thing.

 If you find yourself making vague posts on social media just to get someone to message you, then you should find more positive ways to connect with your friends.

 Being manipulated by this kind of behavior can be exhausting to a romantic partner.
 Although your behaviors are begging for attention, the way you go about it can make your partner less likely to respond to you.
 When this happens, your behaviors may escalate, and your partner may drift further away.

 As the situation worsens, you end up with lack of communication and loss of trust and respect in the relationship, and potentially loss of the relationship itself.

 Interventions For Attention Seeking Behavior